ryan-p-randall/ryan-p-randall.github.io/_posts/2015/2015-05-10-rhizo15-week-three.md

 {% include _toc.html %}

-This post is for [Week Three](http://rhizomatic.net/2015/04/29/week-3-the-myth-of-content/) of [#rhizo15](http://rhizomatic.net/): "The Myth of Content".
-I'm trying to put my thoughts out a little quicker than usual here, in keeping with my post from [Week One]({& post_url /2015/2015-04-20-learning-subjectives &}).
+This post is for [Week Three](http://rhizomatic.net/2015/04/29/week-3-the-myth-of-content/) of [#rhizo15](http://rhizomatic.net/): "The Myth of Content."
+Even though I'm writing this during Week Five, I'm trying to put my thoughts out a little quicker than usual in this post, in keeping with my post from [Week One]({& post_url /2015/2015-04-20-learning-subjectives &}).
 {: .notice}

-This week, Dave asks:
+For Week Three, Dave asked:

 > So what happens when we peek under the word ‘content’ to see what lives there?
 What does it mean for a course to ‘contain’ information?
 What choices are being made… what power is being used?
 > or